The Opportunity to be a Changemaker

 This role is 2 years fixed term contract operating in a full-time capacity.
 We will consider applicants-based Australia wide subject to the person having the flexibility to travel as required to fulfil the requirements of the role.

 This is an Indigenous-identified position.
 Applicants must be of Aboriginal or Torres Strait Islander decent.

 World Vision Australia takes our Safeguarding responsibilities seriously and we provide an environment that is safe for our child and adult beneficiaries.
 We have strong recruitment procedures to make sure the safest and most suitable people work with the children in our programs.
 All successful candidates will undergo a criminal record and Working with Children check prior to employment.
 We provide our staff and volunteers with ongoing supervision, support and training in their work with child and adult beneficiaries.

 Why World Vision

-World Vision has been partnering with communities in Australia for more than 40 years through our Australia First Nations Program.
-We are committed to supporting Aboriginal and Torres Strait Islander communities achieve their own development goals, build on their strengths and create solutions to their own challenges.
-World Vision is committed to ensuring Aboriginal and Torres Strait Islander staff are well represented and supported within the staff team.
-The Australia First Nations Program has a First Nations staff network that acts as a support network and safe space for Aboriginal and Torres Strait Islander staff who are separated by distance but connected by culture.
-The network also provides advice to the Australia First Nations Program and the broader WV organisation regarding our work with Aboriginal and Torres Strait Islander organisations, communities and families.
+World Vision has been partnering with First Nations communities in Australia for more than 40 years through our Australia First Nations Program.
+We are committed to supporting First Nations communities achieve their own development goals, build on their strengths and create solutions to their own challenges.
+World Vision is committed to ensuring First Nations staff are well represented and supported within the staff team.
+The Australia First Nations Program has a First Nations staff network that acts as a support network and safe space for First Nations staff who are separated by distance but connected by culture and their collaborations in the program.
+The network also provides advice to the Australia First Nations Program and the broader World Vision organisation regarding our work with First Nations organisations, communities and families.

 When it comes to our people, as an organisation we embrace diversity, employing people from a variety of cultural and religious backgrounds.